RobotEmperor/SDU-Sensor-Common/README.md

 # SDU-Sensor-Common
-  This is about sensor fitering and the signal process libraries for SDU sensor.
+This package provides sensor filtering and signal processing libraries for sensors used at SDU.

 ## Introduction ##
 SDU-Sensor-Common/sensor_filter includes the following filters available: